microbiomedata/nmdc-schema/.github/PULL_REQUEST_TEMPLATE/pull_request_template_berk.md

 Expedition, questions, and discussion can happen at any meeting.

-Delays in review & mergeing should be address in meetings or with NMDC Leadership.
+Delays in review & merging should be addressed in meetings or with NMDC leadership.

 # PR Information